Traveling With Only a Backpack: The Ultimate Minimalist Mode

 Watch Your Weight

-Weight is another concern; which is actually twofold.
+Weight is another concern when traveling with only a backpack; which is actually twofold.
 First, the pack has to support the amount of weight you plan to carry.
 I typically aim for under 25 lbs when I travel (unless I’m also carrying camping gear), which might be at the high end for some.
 If you can whittle your kit down to 15-20 lbs, even better.
 The best approach is to gather all the effects you plan to pack and weigh them.
 This will give you a good idea of how much weight your pack must support.
 Next, you need to consider the weight of the pack itself.
 This can range widely from under two to over six pounds.
 That might not sound like a lot, but an extra four pounds feels a lot heavier the longer you carry it.

 Durability = Built to Last